-Example: Police have a cell phone number and request the name or address of the account holder.
+Example: Providing the name or address of an account holder when police provide a cellular phone number.

-4. Federal or provincial government demands:
+4. Federal or Provincial Government demands

-Some laws such as the Customs Act or Income Tax Act compel SaskTel to provide customer information to the requesting agency.
+Some laws, such as the Customs Act or Income Tax Act, compel SaskTel to provide customer information to the requesting agency.

-Example: Customer account information such as payment history, billing records or similar records.
+Example: Providing customer account information, such as payment history or billing records.

-5. Emergency requests from police in life threatening situations:
+5. Emergency requests from police in life-threatening situations

-SaskTel does assist police services in emergency life threatening situations such as missing persons cases, individuals in distress or in cases where a person has called 911 and hangs up.
-After normal working hours these requests are handled by a SaskTel Operator.
+SaskTel does assist police services in emergency life-threatening situations such as missing person(s) cases, individuals in distress or cases where a person calls 911 and hangs up.
+After normal working hours, these requests are handled by SaskTel's Network Operations Centre.